What To Wear At The Races

 What to Wear to the Cheltenham Festival

 There is no official dress code at Cheltenham.
 Due to the festival taking place in March, attendees’ dress choices may be influenced by the weather.
-The Cheltenham Racecourse advises attendees to dress appropriately for the weather, yet many women will wear hats.
+The Cheltenham Racecourse advises attendees to dress appropriately for the weather, yet many women still wear hats.

 Anything goes at The Festival, from feathers to tweed, gowns to caps.
 In all enclosures, restaurants, and hospitality facilities, gentlemen often wear a suit or similar attire.

-The Cheltenham Festival does not have an official dress code, however, professional clothing is recommended.
+The Cheltenham Festival does not have an official dress code; however, professional clothing is recommended.

 Frequently Asked Questions about What to Wear at the Races